Ejectment Actions

 • Friends, relatives, or guests who have overstayed

-• Any other non-tenant whose occupancy is terminable on demand
+• Any other person whose occupancy is terminable on demand

-In these situations, ejectment is not just an option—it is the only legally available path to recover possession.
+For these categories of occupants, ejectment is not just an option—it is the correct and often exclusive method of recovering possession.

 Bottom Line